scaleway/scaleway-cli/docs/commands/cockpit.md

-### Delete a Grafana user from your Cockpit's Grafana, specified by the ID of the Project the Cockpit belongs to, and the ID of the Grafana user
+### Delete a Grafana user from a Grafana instance, specified by the Cockpit's Project ID and the Grafana user ID

-Delete a Grafana user from your Cockpit's Grafana, specified by the ID of the Project the Cockpit belongs to, and the ID of the Grafana user.
+Delete a Grafana user from a Grafana instance, specified by the Cockpit's Project ID and the Grafana user ID.

 **Usage:**